BioJulia/BioStructures.jl/docs/src/documentation.md

 Atom CB with serial 71, coordinates [-3.766, 4.031, 23.526]
 ```

-See the [LightGraphs docs](https://juliagraphs.github.io/LightGraphs.jl/latest) for details on how to calculate properties such as shortest paths, centrality measures, community detection and more.
+See the [Graphs docs](https://juliagraphs.org/Graphs.jl/dev) for details on how to calculate properties such as shortest paths, centrality measures, community detection and more.
 Similar to [`ContactMap`](@ref), contacts are found between any element type passed in.
 So if you wanted the graph of chain contacts in a protein complex you could give a [`Model`](@ref) as the first argument.